Cephalization: Arthropods

 In arthropods, cephalization progressed with the gradual incorporation of trunk segments into the head region.
 This was advantageous because it allowed for the evolution of more effective mouth-parts for capturing and processing food.
-Insects are strongly cephalized, their brain made of three fused ganglia attached to the ventral nerve cord, which in turn has a pair of ganglia in each segment of the thorax and abdomen.
+Insects are strongly cephalized, their brain made of three fused ganglia attached to the ventral nerve cord, which in turn has a pair of ganglia in each segment of the thorax and abdomen, the parts of the trunk behind the head.
 The insect head is an elaborate structure made of several segments fused rigidly together, and equipped with both simple and compound eyes, and multiple appendages including sensory antennae and complex mouthparts (maxillae and mandibles).

 Cephalopods

-Cephalopod molluscs including octopus, squid, cuttlefish and nautilus are the most intelligent and highly cephalized invertebrates, with well-developed senses, including advanced 'camera' eyes and large brains.
+Cephalopods including the octopus, squid, cuttlefish and nautilus are the most intelligent of molluscs.
+They are highly cephalized, with well-developed senses, including advanced 'camera' eyes and large brains.